Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Domain decomposition algorithm

-We examine how fast the spectral radius of the per–mode iteration matrix \(I^{\mathrm T}(r)\) converges to the limiting prediction as the number of subdomains \(N\) increases.
-We fix \(k=10\), a core length \(L=1\), and overlap \(\delta=0.1\).
+In the following we will examine how fast the spectral radius of the per–mode continuous iteration matrix \(I^{\mathrm T}(i)\) converges to the limiting prediction as the number of subdomains \(N\) increases.
+We fix \(k=10\), a core length \(L=1\), and overlap \(\delta=0.1\). {For the illustrations below, we have replaced the discrete index $i$ by a continuous variable $r$, which simply amounts to compute $I^{\mathrm T}(r)$ where in the expression of $I^{\rm T}(i)$ we replaced the eigenvalues $\lambda^\mathcal{D}_i$ and $\lambda^{\mathcal{N}}_i$ by a positive real value $r$ (for TE and TM modes).
+In that case, according to Corollary \ref{cor:MH-dictionary}, we have $I^{\rm TE}(r) = I^{\rm TM}(r)$.
+For TEM modes, let us mention that the results are the same as for TE modes taking $r = 0$.}